rewardli/geoip-sinatra/README.md

 geoip-sinatra
 =============

 A simple Sinatra-based geoip server.
+It uses the free Maxmind geolite city database with the geoip ruby gem.
+The database is updated about once a month.

 ## How to deploy to Heroku

+The app is hosted on Heroku and run using Phusion Passenger.

   git remote add heroku git@heroku.com:perkhub-geoip.git git push heroku master